xavibenjamin/theboldreport.net/_drafts/flexbox-newsletter-form.md

 It's easy to take the little things you do everyday for granted.
 I do a lot of small dev tasks every week, that I feel like everyone knows how to do.
 In fact, they probably do it better.

 But when I started to think about something I could write about this week, working on this form came to mind.
-It turned out to be a great place to use Flexbox together with some other neat things.
-If you’ve been wanting to dabble, this is for you.
+It turned out to be a great mix of things that someone might want to learn.
+We'll modify some markup, style it with SCSS and flexbox, and submit the form with javascript.

 ## Marking Up the Form
 I use Campaign Monitor for all my newsletter needs.
 They have a great product, and have always been incredibly nice to me.
 So let’s start with the markup they give you for your list.